 - If you are not using this medication to treat conditions involving hands, wash your hands.

-- When using this medication near the eyes, avoid getting it in contact with the eyes, as this may worsen or cause glaucoma.
+- When using this medication near the eyes, avoid getting it in contact with them, as this may worsen or cause glaucoma.

 - Do not bring in contact with the nose or mouth.
 If you get the medicine in your nose, eyes, or mouth, wash it with copious amounts of water.